mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
 </figure>

-The key to take from the model, is that if probabilities are converted to outcomes, the predictive performance of the model is good.
+The key takeaway from this model is that when predicted probabilities align well with observed outcomes, the model’s predictive performance is strong.

-Below we can observe the predictions of an hold-out set and the uncertainty (the standard deviation of the posterior predictions) of each prediction.
-This is will be helpfull to understand how much trust can be deposited in each prediction.
+Below we can see predictions on a hold-out set and the uncertainty of each, expressed as the standard deviation of their posterior predictive distributions.
-Notice that the standard deviation for a Binomial distribution is bounded at 0.5.
-Anything greater would make probability pend towards the other outcome.
+This helps gauge how much trust to place in each individual prediction.

+For a Bernoulli variable, the posterior standard deviation is bounded by 0.5 — uncertainty is highest near p = 0.5 and decreases as probabilities approach 0 or 1.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/simul_prob_var_circle1.png" | relative_url }})